 Donald Knauss has served as a member of Kellogg Company’s Board of Directors since November 2007.
-Mr. Knauss chairs the Manufacturing Committee.
-He also serves on the Executive Committee, Audit Committee and Nominating & Governance Committee.
+Mr. Knauss is Lead Director and chairs the Nominating & Governance Committee.
+He also serves on the Executive Committee, Audit Committee and Compensation & Talent Management Committee.

 Mr. Knauss retired as Executive Chairman of the Board of The Clorox Company, effective July 1, 2015.
 He had served as Chairman and Chief Executive Officer from 2006 to 2014.